top of page

 Service Dogs Heal

-At Forgotten Coast K9, our goal is to provide training and Service Dogs to Veterans and First Responders through corporate and private donations.
+Our goal is to provide training and Service Dogs to Veterans and First Responders through corporate and private donations.

 Our Mission

 At the heart of our mission is a deep commitment to honor and empower our esteemed Veterans and First Responders who are in critical need of the invaluable support and companionship that service dogs or emotional support dogs can provide.
-We have forged a meaningful partnership with one of our nation's foremost dog trainer schools, Top Tier K9, to ensure that our heroes and their beloved canine companions receive nothing short of the finest training and education available.

 Our unwavering dedication propels us to aim for excellence in all we do.
 We strive to create the finest handler/k9 teams, achieving results in record time, a feat often beyond the reach of government programs or other private sector initiatives.
 It's a testament to our deep respect and gratitude for those who have served and responded, and we endeavor to give back in the most meaningful way possible.